Critical Minerals Infrastructure Fund – Contribution funding

 The Critical Minerals Infrastructure Fund (CMIF) will provide up to $1.5 billion in federal funding over 7 years for clean energy and transportation infrastructure projects necessary to enable the sustainable development and expansion of critical minerals in Canada.

 There will be calls for proposals launched over the course of this 7-year program.
-The first call for proposals is open now, with up to $300 million in contribution funding available under 2 streams:
+The first call for proposals closed on February 29, 2024, and assessments are currently underway.
+It will provide up to $300 million in contribution funding under 2 streams:

 Stream 1